 Governance

 Toshiba Group has established an environmental management structure and is promoting group-wide initiatives to respond to climate change.
-Items of the Environmental Action Plan and priority measures related to climate change are formulated and progress is checked at Toshiba Group Environmental Management Committee, and the content is reported to Sustainability Strategy Committee and the Board of Directors.
+Items of the Environmental Action Plan and priority measures related to climate change are formulated and progress is monitored at Toshiba Group Environmental Management Committee, and the content is reported to Sustainability Strategy Committee.
+Of the matters reported to the Committee, those of particular importance to management are reported to the Board of Directors by the Executive in charge of Sustainability and the Executive in charge of Environment.

 Strategy